-Innovation Agency provide a guide from their inhouse experts on how to run a hackathon.
+Innovation Agency provide a guide from their in-house experts on how to run a hackathon.
 There team were trained by the world leaders in health hackathons - MIT Hacking Medicine.
 This real-life example highlights the intricacies and effort that goes into organising a hackathon.

-Step One Deciding your theme and target audience
+Step 1 - Deciding your theme and target audience

-focused subject clear, is nonnegotiable for a solution that stands out in terms of quality and relevance.
+A clear, focused subject is non-negotiable for a solution that stands out in terms of quality and relevance.
 If it's a themed hackathon, you'll need to have well defined goals in place before you get too excited about it, whether it's online or offline.
 Themed hackathons, as opposed to open-ended hackathons, force participants to work on certain projects, such as those that require you to use a company's technology or those that are for the greater good.
 Although the diversity of inventive ideas may be lacking, it may be more appealing to a first-time hacker and easier to secure sponsors.

 A well-defined problem statement will define your hackathon strategy.
-Focusing on the challenge during the event will require mentors in the form of speakers managers, experts, or provide real-time feedback to guarantee solutions are designed keeping in mind the end user.
+Focusing on the challenge during the event will require mentors in the form of managers, experts, or speakers to provide real-time feedback to guarantee solutions are designed keeping in mind the end user.
 Themes can be anything from boosting the visibility of a brand to creating a new startup to developing a new app for disaster management to designing a launch campaign.